yaushii/ecfapiAdmin/README.md

 ## Anglais

-nstall symfony and the platform API
+Install symfony and the platform API

 -To create a new symfony folder enter the command below: